PSmigielski/zadanie-2-bioinformatyka-strukturalna/README.md

 1. Score Matrix: The alignment score matrix shows the cumulative scores for aligning subsequences of the two sequences with gap penalties, match scores, and mismatch scores.
 2. Alignment Path: Displays the optimal alignment between the two sequences using:
     - _ to indicate gaps.
-    - Matching nucleotides are shown with | and
+    - Matching nucleotides are shown with |
     - Mismatched nucleotides are shown with .